My name is Ben Philippi. I’m a professional photographer, producer and a big supporter of the right of the people to responsibly keep and bear arms.

 Finally I bought my first gun.
 A 9mm.
 Immediately, I felt safer, much more confident in my abilities to protect my baby and myself.
 Sleep has returned.
 I keep it loaded and within arms reach when I go to bed.
 Until someone has tried and/or succeeded in breaking into your home, it’s hard to describe the utter violation and fear it puts in your heart.

 When it comes to my daughters well-being, there will be no warning shots.”

 - Dominique Carmen, mother, photographed in Butler, Missouri with her daughter Xandra D. Dominique sports a High-Point 9mm.

 Todd Causley photographed in Chicago, Illinois by Ben Philippi.

 “I’m not here to tell anyone what to do, as I don’t want anyone telling me what to do.
 If I want to order giant steaks and ride around in my Cadillac Eldorado that burns a ton of gasoline, fine!
 But don’t tell me that I should have a little car that I can barely fit in.
 The same goes for my right own guns!
 Don’t tell me if I can own a gun or not.
 I truly believe in our United States constitutional second amendment right to bear arms.
 I don’t want to hurt anyone and I don’t want anyone to hurt me.
 But do not take away the right for me to protect my wife and family.
 I love spending some time at the gun range.
 I really enjoy re-loading my own ammunition and I especially like cleaning my guns.
 There’s nothing better.
 We all should have the right to protect ourselves.
 I’m a freedom loving guy and I am an Individual!”

-- Todd Causley, wiseguy, sports his Sig Sauer 556 and sits atop his 1984 Cadillac Eldorado.
+- Todd Causley, wiseguy, photographed in Chicago, Illinois sporting his Sig Sauer 556.
+He sits atop his 1984 Cadillac Eldorado.